Corinne Olympios For ‘Bachelor In Paradise’ 2017: Nick Viall’s Ex Not Joining?

 A post shared by Corinne Olympios (@colympios) on

-One of Corinne Olmypios’ flings, Keith Berman, confirmed that the 24-year-old beauty is still with someone.
+One of Corinne Olympios’ flings, Keith Berman, confirmed that the 24-year-old beauty is still with someone.
 Berman revealed in a January blog post that he and the business owner had a “little fling” more than two years ago.
 He then revealed to Us that Corinne had shared to him about her love life.

 “She said to me, ‘We’re still together.
 I don’t want anyone to know — you have to keep this a secret for me.’
 And I said, ‘OK, I’ll do whatever you want.’
 That was what she had told me in person.”